 3.1.
 Generation and an in vitro Characterization of the Recombinant Influenza Virus Expressing PspA Fragment

 A pneumococcal vaccine candidate based on live influenza vaccine was rescued by standard gene engineering methods.
-PspA gene fragment flanked by flexible linkers was inserted into the HA influenza gene, resulting in the exposure of the S. pneumoniae antigen on the surface of the influenza virus as part of the modified hemagglutinin (Fig. 2A, B, E).
+PspA gene fragment flanked by flexible linkers was inserted into the HA influenza gene, resulting in the exposure of the S. pneumoniae antigen on the surface of the influenza virus as part of the modified hemagglutinin (Fig. 2A-E).
 The amplification of the HA fragment demonstrated that the bacterial PspA fragment gene was successfully inserted into the influenza HA gene (Fig. 2C).
 The LAIV/HA+PspA recombinant virus was rescued in Vero cells with amplification in eggs.
 The virus population was further cloned by limiting dilutions in eggs to ensure the purity of the viral stock.
 The presence of the PspA fragment insert within the modified HA gene was confirmed by Sanger sequencing the full-length HA gene.
 Furthermore, western blot analysis of the purified recombinant virus, along with the control classical LAIV strain, using polyclonal antibodies to pneumococcal hybrid protein revealed specific bands with molecular mass ~60 and ~90 kDa, corresponding to the HA0 precursor of the HA and HA1 subunit only in the recombinant LAIV/HA+ PspA virus, but not in control H7N9 LAIV strain (Fig. 2D).
 These results indicate the co-expression of the bacterial polypeptide within HA in the virion.

 Fig. (2).